 LSE’s Library, the British Library of Political and Economic Science, opened in November 1896.
 In a series of posts celebrating LSE Library’s 120th anniversary in 2016, Gillian Murphy explores the story behind the 1866 women’s suffrage petition.
-LSE’s collections on early suffragist history are currently on display in the LSE Library exhibition Endless Endeavours: from the 1866 Women’s Suffrage Petition to the Fawcett Society.

 On 7 June 1866 a petition from 1,499 women calling for women’s suffrage was presented to Parliament.
 Although this petition was unsuccessful, the Fawcett Society marks this moment as its foundation and the start of the organised campaign for the vote.

-So what is the story behind the 1866 women’s suffrage petition?
+What is the story behind the 1866 women’s suffrage petition?

 Only a month earlier, on 9 May 1866, Barbara Bodichon had written to Helen Taylor about the possibility of doing something immediately towards getting women votes.
-She wanted to know what Helen and her step-father, John Stuart Mill, thought about this idea.
+She wanted to know what Helen and her stepfather, John Stuart Mill, thought about this idea.
 Helen wrote back saying that as the Reform Bill was under discussion then it was clear that women who wanted the vote should speak up.
 She just wondered whether they would get enough signatures.
 If they did, then John Stuart Mill would willingly present the petition to Parliament.
 In the previous year, he had endorsed women’s suffrage during his successful election campaign.

 Helen and Barbara formed an informal committee with Elizabeth Garrett, Emily Davies, Bessie Rayner Parkes, Jessie Boucherett and Jane Crow to finalise the wording of the petition.
-They decided that the petition should be short and state as ‘few reasons as possible for what we want, everyone has something to say against the reasons.’
+They decided that the petition should be short and state as “few reasons as possible for what we want, everyone has something to say against the reasons.”
 The women were not asking for universal suffrage but for all householders, regardless of sex, to have the right to vote.

 The petition was printed and sent out across Britain which at the time included the whole of Ireland.
 Further meetings were held in Elizabeth Garrett’s house and between meetings a great flurry of letter-writing took place between the women.
 Many of those letters are held in the Mill-Taylor collection and Barbara Bodichon’s archive in LSE Library.
 The letters convey a clear sense of urgency about the task they were undertaking.